 Wisdom Teeth Impaction: When your wisdom teeth begin to emerge, there can be a great deal of pain, swelling, and jaw stiffness, especially if they become impacted.
 Impaction happens when the wisdom teeth grow in without enough room on your jaw, leading them to “bump into” other teeth.
 An examination from your Levesque Dentistry dentist can determine if the teeth are coming in properly or if they should be removed.

 Injury: Injuries caused by such things as accidents or contact sports can manifest in any number of painful ways including a “bruised” or deep discoloring of the tooth, a chipped or broken tooth, or total loss of one or more teeth.

 Temperature Sensitivity: When the dentin of your tooth, the underlying layer, is exposed due to cracks in the enamel or the recession of the gums, your teeth may become sensitive to hot, cold or both.

 Orthodontic Treatment: Some discomfort or pain due to the adjustment of braces is completely normal.
 Use of an over-the-counter pain medicine, or if the issue is caused by the hardware itself, a little ball of dental wax should help alleviate the pain.

 Teeth Whitening: Although teeth whitening can bring on sensitivity or pain in many people, but the effects should go away quickly.
 Consult with your Levesque Dentistry dentist if it becomes too painful or problematic.

 No matter what the reason, tooth pain can be miserable, so stop asking, “Why do my teeth hurt?” and schedule an appointment online with Drs.
-Adrian or Keith Levesque or Dr. Tara Vogel of Nashua NH today, or call 757.414.7227 to schedule by phone.
+Keith Levesque or Dr. Tara Vogel of Nashua NH today.
+Call 757.414.7227 to schedule by phone.